griffin-php/griffin/README.md

 ```

 For every planned migration `Griffin\Runner\Runner` will execute migration `up`
 method if `assert` returns `false`.
-During a migration executing, errors can be
+During a migration execution, errors can be
-raise and Griffin will try to automatically rollback executed migrations.
+raised and Griffin will try to automatically rollback executed migrations.
 If
-during rollback Griffin found another error an exeception will be throw.
+during rollback from this migration Griffin finds another error, an exeception
+will be throw.

 If you want to rollback migrations manually, Griffin will use migration `assert`
 method to check if resource was created and if this method returns `true`,